2022 Bulacan local elections: Balagtas

-Incumbent Mayor JR Gonzales is running for his third and final term.
+Incumbent Mayor Eladio Gonzales Jr. is running for his third and final term.

 Incumbent Vice Mayor Ariel Valderama is running for his second term.

 Bocaue

 Incumbent mayor Jose Santiago Jr., who assumed office upon the death of former mayor Joni Villanueva-Tugna, will be running for his full term against former mayor Eduardo Villanueva Jr.

 Incumbent vice mayor Alvin Cotaco opted to run for councilor, and his party nominated former CIBAC party-list representative Sherwin Tugna, widower of former Mayor Joni Villanueva-Tugna, for the post instead.
 He will run against incumbent Councilor and former vice mayor Kennedy Valdez.

 Guiguinto

 Incumbent Mayor Boy Cruz is term-limited and is running as Representative for the newly created Fifth District of Bulacan; his daughter Agay will run in his place and will be up against incumbent Vice Mayor JJ Santos.

-Agay's running mate is former vice mayor Banjo Estrella, who will run for the same post against two other candidates.
+Agay's running mate is former vice mayor Banjo Estrella, who will run for the same post against incumbent councilor Eva Villanueva.